sktedro/flappy_bird_ai/README.md

 Project name: Cheap flappy bird AI

 Author: Tedro

-Goal is to create a flappy bird game playable in terminal and then implement an AI to teach itself to play the game.
+Goal is to create a flappy bird game playable in terminal and then implement an AI to teach itself to play the game for eternity.

-To run AI learning:
-  ./main [batchNumber] [weightsLine]
-  while batchNumber is the learning itearion count = first is 1 and so on... and weightsLine is a number of the line that the weights will be read from

-To just play the game:
-  ./main
+To run the AI, run for example 'sh run.sh 1 100 1000'
+For more detailed explaination, read below:

+FILES AND INSTRUCTIONS:

-The input data should be in ./data/ folder and under the name "weightsXXX_i", while XXX is the batch number (for which batch the inputs are intended).
+The AI input data should be in ./data/ folder and under the name "weightsXXX_i", while XXX is the batch number (for which batch the inputs are intended).
 The data should be in floats (0.0 to 1.0) and separated by ;
-Each line consists of (actually) 5 weights: ai_birdSpeed, ai_birdHeight, ai_canvasHeight, ai_distanceToBar and ai_barHeight
+Each line consists of (actually) 5 weights: ai_birdSpeed;ai_birdHeight;ai_canvasHeight;ai_distanceToBar;ai_barHeight

 Outputs from the batch will be in the same folder and under the name "weightsXXX_o".
-Only successful outputs will be written here (for the first batch, the ones that cross the first barrier) and each line will be: score, ai_birdSpeed, ai_birdHeight, ai_canvasHeight, ai_distanceToBar and ai_barHeight while "score" is the score that the AI achieved with those weights.
+Only successful outputs will be written here (for the first batch, the ones that cross the first barrier) and each line will be: score;ai_birdSpeed;ai_birdHeight;ai_canvasHeight;ai_distanceToBar;ai_barHeight while "score" is the score that the AI achieved with those weights.

-makefile
+./build/game
+  - To just play the game, enter no arguments
+  - To run AI learning manually (not recommended):
+    './build/game [batch number] [number of birds in one game] while batchNumber is the learning iteration = first is 1 and so on...

+make
-  - Builds main.c, sort.c and wgen.c in build/ folder upon "make" command
+  - Calls makefile and builds main.c, sort.c and wgen.c in build/

 ./automake
   - Automatically build when something changes
   Run on the background so the project will be built every time anything in the directory changes

-sh autorun.sh [batch] [desired amount of outputs] [amount of birds per execution]
+sh autorun.sh [batch] [amount of input lines to test] [desired amount of outputs]
   - AI Trainer
-  Automatically generates weights based on previous batch (or totally randomly if batch number is 0), tests these weights in the game and every weight that was successful (more than one barrier was crossed by the bird) is then written to weightsXXX_o file in data/
+  Automatically generates weights based on previous batch (or totally randomly if batch number is 1), tests these weights in the game and every weight that was successful (more than one barrier was crossed by the bird) is then written to weightsXXX_o file in data/
-  TODO: Automatically sort when done
-  TODO: Automatically run next batch when done
+  The amount of input lines to test is also the amount of birds that will be generated and "played" in one game.
+  When enough output weight sets are generated, the output is automatically sorted based on score and runs next batch.
+This repeats until killed
   TODO: If no batch number entered, go from the last one

-./build/main [] []

-./build/sort [] []
-  - AI Output sorter - sorts weight sets based on score that was achieved using that set

 ./build/wgen [batch] [amount of weights from previous batch to use] [multiplier]
   - AI Weight generator